MattSainsbury-Dale/FRKv2_src/README.md

 - Download the  [Chicago crime data set](https://hpc.niasra.uow.edu.au/ckan/dataset/chicago_crime_dataset), name it `chicago_crime_df.Rda`, and move it to the `data` folder; and
 - download the [folders containing the Sydney SA1/SA2/SA3 region shapefiles](https://hpc.niasra.uow.edu.au/ckan/dataset/sydney_sa_regions), unzip them, and move them into `data/Sydney_shapefiles`.

-(To download the files, click "Explore" > "Go to resource")

-The `./data/` folder should contain the following files (as well as other files that come with the repo), and we have included checks in `all.R` to ensure that this is the case:
+(To download the files, click "Explore" > "Go to resource".)
+The `data` folder should contain the following files (as well as other files automatically downloaded from Github), and we have included checks in `all.R` to ensure that this is the case:

 ```bash
 ├── data